Tiny Wolf Travels is the brainchild of this little guy:

 And the list could go on.
 But even if our dog was effortlessly and perfectly obedient and not at all socially awkward, there are still all sorts of strange and wonderful rules and regulations, as well as simple practical limitations that can make travelling with a dog a bit of a nightmare.

 Bearing all this in mind, we decided to take Lex on an extended road trip through Europe.
-Our increasingly outlandish plans started to involve driving around 15 different countries, pitching our tent wherever we landed and checking out dog-friendly Airbnbs along the way.
+Our increasingly outlandish plans started to involve driving around 15 different countries, pitching our tent wherever we landed and perhaps trying to find some dog-friendly Airbnbs along the way.
 How hard could it be?

 This blog will describe exactly that, in all the gory detail!

 Some background on us

 As we approached our late twenties, several alarming things happened all at once.
 Our friends starting getting engaged & married to each other, couple after couple vowing life-long commitment.
 They applied for mortgages and furnished new homes with joy and enthusiasm.
 We watched them build careers, growing in confidence and maturity as they flourished in the world of adulting.